 The yearly commodity food price index, world biodiesel and ethanol production and crude oil petroleum price indexes were calculated as an average of the respective monthly indexes from the Indexmundi (www.indexmundi.com) database.
 The crude oil (petroleum) price is measured in US Dollars per barrel and it is calculated as a simple average of three spot prices: Dated Brent, West Texas Intermediate, and the Dubai Fateh.
 The Commodity Food Price Index (2005=100) includes the cereal, vegetable oils, meat, seafood, sugar, banana and orange price indices.
 World ethanol fuel production is measured in thousands of barrels per day, and it is intended solely for use as fuel.
 World biodiesel production is measured in thousands of barrels per day; biodiesel is derived from soybean, canola or other vegetable oils, animal fats and recycled grease.
-We used GDP per capita on a purchasing power parity basis divided by population as of 1 July for the same year (CIA World Factbook and Indexmundi).
+We used GDP per capita on a purchasing power parity basis divided by population as of 1 July for the same year (CIA World

+Factbook and Indexmundi).
 With regard to cereals production (measured in metric tons), we used the definition and the database of the World Bank (production data on cereals relate to crops harvested for dry grain only.
-Cereal crops harvested for hay or harvested green for food, feed, or silage and those used for grazing are excluded).
+Cereal crops harvested for hay or harvested green for food, feed, or silage and those used for grazing have been excluded).

-3. Land rush: the role of China and India
+3. Land investment: the role of China and India

-The current boom in the global commercialization of land has been defined in many ways, but the label 'land grabbing' appears to have gained a sort of official status when describing the phenomenon (Borras Jr., et al., 2011).
-One of the most concise and informative definitions of land grabbing can be found in a recent report by Daniel and Mittal (Daniel and Mittal, 2009); for these two authors, the grab "refers to the purchase or lease of vast areas of land by wealthier, food-insecure nations and private investors from mostly poor, developing countries with a view to producing crops for export".
+The current boom in the global investment of land has been defined in many ways, but the label 'land grabbing' appears to have gained a sort of official status when describing the phenomenon (Borras Jr. et al. 2011).
+One of the most concise and informative definitions of land grabbing can be found in a report by Daniel and Mittal (2009); for these two authors, the grab "refers to the purchase or lease of vast areas of land by wealthier, food-insecure nations and private investors from mostly poor, developing countries with a view to producing crops for export".

-This practice has gained momentum in the last ten years, especially after the socalled world food price crisis in 2006-2008.
-In those years, average world prices for rice rose by 217%, wheat by 136%, corn by 125% and soybeans by 107% (Steinberg, 2008).
-This phenomenon was extensively analyzed by: international organizations (Anseeuw, et al., 2012; IFPRI, 2012; World Bank, 2010b; Cotula, et al., 2009), journalists (Pearce, 2012; Neuman, 2011; Blas, 2010), and academia, as well (Matondi, et al., 2011).

-In the majority of cases the purchase regards land water (Rulli and D'Odorico, 2012), alternative energy (mainly crops for biofuel production, see Matondi, et al., 2011) and labour (Li, 2011).
+This practice has gained momentum over the last ten years, especially after the so-called world food price crisis in 2006-2008.
+In those years, average world prices for rice rose by 217%, wheat by 136%, corn by 125% and soybeans by 107% (Steinberg 2008).
+This phenomenon was extensively analyzed by: international organizations (Anseeuw et al. 2012; IFPRI 2012; World Bank 2010b; Cotula et al. 2009), journalists (Pearce 2012; Neuman 2011; Blas 2010), and academia, as well (Matondi et al. 2011).
+In the majority of cases the purchase regards land water (Rulli and D'Odorico 2012), alternative energy (mainly crops for biofuel production, see Matondi et al. 2011) and labour (Li 2011).

 This peculiar form of neo-colonialism is deeply influencing the food security policies of underdeveloped countries.
 To date, official reports by the World Bank (2010b) and the International Food Policy Research Institute (IFPRI, 2012), have described a 'win-win' scenario: land grabbing could be a pro, both for purchaser and seller alike.
 For the former, there should be an increase in food security, for the latter, an increase in knowledge about new agrarian technologies and in rural development.
-This analysis is fairly optimistic, and it has been criticised by many authors (see Borras Jr. and Franco, 2010).
+This last analysis has been criticised by Borras Jr. and Franco (2010).

-The main efforts in land grabbing analysis have taken place in Africa and South America.
-Over the last twenty years however, two of the biggest countries involved in land grabbing have been China and India (GRAIN, 2012; Baka, 2011).
+Even if, the main efforts in land grabbing analysis have taken place in Africa and South America, over the last twenty years however, two of the biggest countries involved in large-scale land investment have been China and India (GRAIN 2012; Baka 2011).